-- project plan - project budget - accountant declaration (template provided on business.gov.au and GrantConnect) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support. - trust deed (where applicable).
+- project plan - project budget - project communication plan - accountant declaration (template provided on business.gov.au.au and GrantConnect) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents - supporting documentation to demonstrate criterion 3.d.
+For example, this could include letters of agreement from a low emissions feed supplement supplier - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
+Where the CEO or equivalent submits the application, we will accept this as evidence of support - trust deed (where applicable).